awsdocs/amazon-s3-userguide/doc_source/bucket-key.md

 Before you enable an S3 Bucket Key, please note the following related changes:

+### `kms:Decrypt` permissions for copy and upload<a name="kms-decrypt"></a>

+**Important**
+To copy or upload objects with S3 Bucket Keys, the AWS KMS key policy for the key must include the `kms:Decrypt` permission for the calling principal\.

+When you enable an S3 Bucket Key, the AWS KMS key policy for the key must include the `kms:Decrypt` permission for the calling principal\.
+If the calling principal is in a different account than the KMS key, you must also include `kms:Decrypt` permission in the IAM policy\.
+The call to `kms:Decrypt` verifies the integrity of the S3 Bucket Key before using it\.

+You only need to include `kms:Decrypt` permissions in the key policy if you use a customer managed key\.
+If you enable an S3 Bucket Key for server\-side encryption using an AWS managed key \(aws/s3\), your AWS KMS key policy already includes `kms:Decrypt` permissions\.

 ### IAM or KMS key policies<a name="bucket-key-policies"></a>

-If your existing IAM policies or AWS KMS key policies use your object Amazon Resource Name \(ARN\) as the encryption context to refine or limit access to your AWS KMS CMKs, these policies won’t work with an S3 Bucket Key\.
+If your existing IAM policies or AWS KMS key policies use your object Amazon Resource Name \(ARN\) as the encryption context to refine or limit access to your KMS key, these policies won’t work with an S3 Bucket Key\.
 S3 Bucket Keys use the bucket ARN as encryption context\.
 Before you enable an S3 Bucket Key, update your IAM policies or AWS KMS key policies to use your bucket ARN as encryption context\.

 For more information about encryption context and S3 Bucket Keys, see [Encryption context \(x\-amz\-server\-side\-encryption\-context\)](specifying-kms-encryption.md#s3-kms-encryption-context)\.